What's next? - Brexit

 Buy: Nair Hair Removar Moisturising Face Cream, £12.02, Amazon.

-A trusted brand among women of all ages, Sally Hansen's hair removal cream will remove fine facial hair in just eight minutes!
+A trusted brand among women of all ages, Sally Hansen's kit will remove fine facial hair in just eight minutes!
 Many rate this product for how gentle it is too, which means it's great for sensitive skin and will leave your face feeling smooth.

 The product also contains willow herb and pumpkin seed extracts, which apparently help to reduce the appearance of hair growth.
 Win-win, we say.